First Aired - 1/12/1997

 - Police Lineup: Homer is asked to identify the alien he saw from a lineup which consisted of Chewbacca, ALF, Marvin the Martian, Gort and Kang (or Kodos) from the various "Treehouse of Horror" installments.

-- Psycho Strings: The Psycho shower scene music is actually playing on a bus carrying a travelling orchestra.
+- "Psycho" Strings: The Psycho shower scene music is actually playing on a bus carrying a traveling orchestra.

-- Sickly Green Glow: Mr. Burns, after he was revealed to be the "alien", was glowing is that "a lifetime of working in a nuclear power plant has given me a healthy green glow".
+- Sickly Green Glow: Mr. Burns's explanation for the glowing, after he was revealed to be the "alien", is that "a lifetime of working in a nuclear power plant has given me a healthy green glow...and left me as impotent as a Nevada boxing commissioner."

 - Signs of Disrepair: An already frightened Homer sees a large billboard that says "DIE."
 He screams.
 Then the wind shifts, moving a tree branch and revealing that the word is "DIET."
 Homer screams louder and flees.

-- Special Guest: Leonard Nimoy As Himself (just like the monorail episode from season four), Gillian Anderson as Agent Scully and David Duchovny as Agent Mulder.
+- Special Guest: Leonard Nimoy As Himself (just like in season 4's "Marge vs. the Monorail"), Gillian Anderson as Agent Scully and David Duchovny as Agent Mulder.

 - Spinning Clock Hands: When Scully performs tests on Homer, she does also the patellar reflex test.
 It takes one hour till Homer says "oh" and his knee moves a bit.
 The time is shown with three different shots of the clock.

-- Time Passes Montage: Twice.
-First done with Spinning Clock Hands and gradually added Mulder's emptied coffee cups.
-Second time was when Mulder rambled about the truth and the mysteries of our world: he started when it was a clear blue day, but finished hours later at night.
+- Mulder rambled about the truth and the mysteries of our world: he started when it was a clear blue day, but finished hours later at night.

 - Tongue on the Flagpole: Channel 6 News uses a file photo of Homer that shows him with his tongue stuck to a lamppost.